Spaxton: History

 "SPAXTON, a parish in the hundred of Cannington, county Somerset, 6 miles W. of Bridgwater, its post town, and 3 from Nether Stowey.
 The village is situated under the Quantock hills.
 The parish includes the hamlets of Courtway and Merridge.
 The soil consists of red clay, with a subsoil of stone.
 The living is a rectory* in the diocese of Bath and Wells, value £594.
 The church, dedicated to St. Margaret, has a square tower containing a clock and five bells.
 The register dates from 1558.
 The parochial charities produce about £106 per annum, of which £68 go to Cooke's school, almshouses, &c.
 There is a National school for both sexes, also a Sunday-school.
 The Baptists and Wesleyans have each a chapel.
 Lord Taunton is lord of the manor."

 The modern parish includes the ancient parishes of Aisholt and Charlynch.
 Aisholt is one of the Thankful Villages – those villages that suffered no fatalities during the Great War of 1914–1918.
+Aisholt is featured on Darren Hayman's album, Thankful Villages Volume 1.

 During the 19th century, Henry James Prince, former curate of Charlynch founded the notorious religious cult of the Agapemone at Four Forks.